Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 The best SEO tactics aren't learned in webinars.
-You pick them up in conversations between sessions, over coffee in Amsterdam or a drinkin Brighton.
-This is my list for 2026 events that deliver ROI, not networking show.
-(Last updated 20 april 2026)
+You pick them up in conversations between sessions — over coffee in Amsterdam, beers in Brighton, late-night ramen in Seoul.
+This is my list of 2026 events that deliver ROI, not networking theatre.

 Why Q1 matters: Early-year events give you fresh AI/GEO tactics before they hit the mainstream.
 You're learning what worked in late 2025 trials and what's coming in algorithm shifts.
 Perfect timing to set your roadmap before competitors catch up.

-Geographic focus: Europe (London, Paris, Munich, Amsterdam) + APAC (Vietnam, Australia)
+Geographic focus: Europe (London, Paris, Munich, Amsterdam, Sofia) + APAC (Vietnam, Australia)

-Focus: Inclusive festival advancing women and marginalised genders in tech SEO with community-driven talks and workshops.
+Focus: Inclusive festival advancing women and marginalised genders in technical SEO, with community-driven talks and workshops.

 WTSFest creates a supportive space for sharp technical discussions and career-boosting insights no corporate fluff.
-Founded by Areej AbuAli, it emphasises belonging alongside cutting-edge SEO in an AI-dominated era.
+Founded by Areej AbuAli, the event emphasises belonging alongside cutting-edge SEO in an AI-dominated era.
 Early-year timing positions it perfectly to set your 2026 strategy with fresh perspectives on entity optimisation and content authority.

 Why attend: